manepablo/openSi/README.md

 ### Simulator GUI

 - The GUI for simulation could integrate aspects of the LTspice interface, known for its user-friendly design, while incorporating the necessary features for analog design such as corner analysis, Monte Carlo simulations, and sweeps.
+Also existing tools of KiCAD gui could be used for this purpose.

 ### SPICE Simulation